 Did you know the Sunday inserts in your local paper have anywhere from $50 to $75 worth of coupons in them?
 Clipping coupons or printing them from websites can save you 10% to 15% on your grocery bill.

 Also consider joining your supermarket's shopper's club or app.
-Not only will you enjoy price specials, but you may receive additional coupons for items you regularly purchase at checkout or by email.
+Not only will you enjoy price specials, but you may receive additional coupons for items you regularly purchase at checkout, by email or through rebates.

 3. Buy Store Brands